mehta55/node-api-and-client/README.md

 # node-api-and-client
- Node API and Client used for managing users and their favorite bands
+ Node API and Client used for managing users and their favourite bands

  Author : Sahil Mehta